I offer professional advice and knowledge about all things hair dye. Discover the terminology, chemistry, and processes behind dyeing hair.

 Serums and Blow Drying

-A common problem for those who blow dry their hair is the heat that can do damage and weaken hair over time.
-If you've colored or chemically treated your hair previously, you'll want to avoid blow drying, as it has a cumulative effect on your hair's condition.
-To alleviate this risk, use a smoothing serum on damp hair before drying, to protect from heat damage.
-This creates a smoother finish with less frizz and flyaway hair.
-Smoothing serum coat the hair and condition it so that it behaves itself.
-If you have frizzy, dry hair, use one every time you blow dry.
+A common problem for those who blow dry their hair is that the heat can damage and weaken hair over time.
+If you've colored or chemically treated your hair previously, you'll want to avoid blow drying where possible as it has a cumulative effect on your hair's condition.

 Styling Hair With Serum